DigitPaint/roger/doc/templating.md

 A helper is nothing more than a plain old Ruby module containing a bunch of functions.

 ### Registering helpers
 Registering helpers can best be done in the Rogerfile.
-For every helper you want to register you need to call:
+Register this module as following:

 ```ruby
 Roger::Template.register MyHelperModule
 ```

-After registration the helpers are available for use in all templates, partials, layouts, etc.
+After registration the helpers are available for use in all templates, partials, layouts, etc. See the [template helpers tests](../test/unit/template/template_helper_test.rb) for example usage.

 ## Access to Project